(11 votes, average: 5.00 out of 5)

 Now, it’s time to assess the damages caused by the ransomware attack to understand the extent of the infection and build a response strategy.
 Start by identifying which devices have been compromised and encrypt files with unfamiliar file extensions.

 Devices that haven’t been fully encrypted should be isolated and powered off to contain the attack and prevent further data loss.
-Next, make a list of all the devices that got hit by the ransomware.
+Next, list all the devices that got hit by the ransomware.

-This includes network storage devices, cloud storage, external hard drives (such as USB thumb drives), and other potential infection vectors.
+This includes network devices, cloud storage, external hard drives (USB thumb drives), and other potential infection vectors.

 To find the initial point of infection, focus on identifying “Patient Zero.”
 This term describes the source of the infection through which the ransomware entered the network.